systopia/de.systopia.birthdays/README.md

 CiviCRM's scheduled jobs.

 Please note: With default settings no email will be sent after upgrading to this verison.
-Mails only will be sent if triggering an APIv3 or APIv4 birthday action manually or using scheduled jobs
+Mails only will be sent if triggering an APIv3 or APIv4 birthday action manually or by using scheduled jobs

 ### Settings Menu
 This page provides infos and settings for configuring the email template and outoing email adress.